 Split placement students will need to create a second portfolio for their second placement.
 You can use the same table of contents and go through this exact process.
 Students only needing to complete one TCWS can leave the section in their other portfolio blank.

-When it comes to the assessment process, you will be using Chalk & Wire's Regular Assessment process.
-A key aspect to this process is that the Teacher Candidate begins the process.
+You will be using Chalk & Wire's to complete your students' Assessment(s).
 The assessment rubrics will not be available until the Teacher Candidate submits content to you.

 If work is not being submitted to you, be sure to connect with your student and make sure they are uploading the work correctly.
-Contact technical support at email@example.com, or call (401) 456-2806 (RIC ext.
-2806) for further assistance.